The taste of a coffee is much influenced by the type of water you use.

 Like Calcium: some is good – but too much or too little is bad.

 To understand the whole chemistry behind is complex.
 But you don’t need it all to get hold of what water to use.

 Here in Denmark we have hard water (= high in Calcium carbonate).
-When you boil it in a kettle quickly scale builds up on the bottom.
-But apart from that it is very clean water because it is filtered through many layers of chalk in the underground.
+When you boil it in a kettle, quickly scale builds up on the bottom.
+But apart from that this water is very clean, because it is filtered through many layers of chalk in the underground.

 Other places in the world surface water is used.
-It has less calcium carbonate, but the it has polutions and is added chlorid to kill of microbiology.
+It has less calcium carbonate, but the it has polutions and is added chlorid to kill off microbiology.

-I know many coffee people who wanted to get hold of water chemistry but have given up understanding it.
+To describe what is going on in the water, you need a lot of chemistry terminology.
+And when you heat up the water, it also changes.
+I know many coffee people who wanted to get hold of water chemistry but have given up on understanding it.

 Tap water – on its own and with a little citric acid added.

 Bottled water – different kinds has different specifications